mfractor/mfractor.github.io/docs/tutorials/xamarin-forms/value-converter-type-safety.md

 ##Value Converter Type Safety

-*Annotating IValueConverter implementations with a ValueConversion attribute to provide type-safety in Xaml*
+*Provide Xaml type-safety by annotating IValueConverter's with the ValueConversion attribute*

 ##Introduction
 In Xamarin.Forms developers data bind properties in a control to properties on a binding context using the `Binding` markup extension.